ibm-cloud-docs/discovery-data/connector-box-cp4d.md

 {: #connector-box-cp4d-docs}

 - Only documents that are supported by {{site.data.keyword.discoveryshort}} in your Box folders are crawled; all others are ignored.
 For more information, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
-- Document-level security is supported.
+- Document-level security is supported only for connectors that are configured to use the *App + Enterprise Access* as the Box application's app access level.
 When this option is enabled, your users can crawl and query the same content that they can access when they are logged in to Box.
 For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
 - When a source is recrawled, new documents are added, updated documents are modified to the current version, and deleted documents are deleted from the collection's index.
 - All {{site.data.keyword.discoveryshort}} data source connectors are read-only.
 Regardless of the permissions that are granted to the crawl account, {{site.data.keyword.discoveryshort}} never writes, updates, or deletes any content in the original data source.
 - Box notes are stored in JSON format, so {{site.data.keyword.discoveryshort}} also ingests any Box notes in the specified folders.